Alexous-O/PasswordGenerator/README.md

 This project is a project to generate random passwords securely.

-This project is for the purpose of my studies, to learn how it works
+This is a code that was created as part of my cybersecurity training to learn and understand how it works.

 ## Screenshot 📸